How to Build Simple React App (Part 1)

 import './assets/styles/index.css';

-// here would go some application default layout, if it exist
+// here would go some application default layout, if it exists

 // in our case just simple router